Siege-Perilous/.github/profile/README.md

-Siege Perilous LLC is [Dave Snider](https://dave.snider.com)'s company.
-It is named from the [Arthurian legend](https://en.wikipedia.org/wiki/Siege_Perilous).
-[Table Slayer](https://tableslayer.com) is Siege Perilous' primary product.
+Siege Perilous LLC is [Dave Snider](https://davesnider.com)'s company and the marker of [Table Slayer](https://tableslayer.com).
+The name is an homage to an [Arthurian legend](https://en.wikipedia.org/wiki/Siege_Perilous).
+While I don't hope to find the Holy Grail, I do sit at my computer all day.